 Relatively respectable positions were attained for the next two seasons and then a return to Division One, taking a place in the revised south section in the Isthmian re-organisation.
 The side was not able to compete at this level and relegation to Division Two was suffered in 2003.
 With the dissolution of the division, the club was allocated to Combined Counties League in 2006.
 Promotionally hopeful situations were created regularly over the five terms in that competition.

 Finishing as runners up in 2011 was enough to secure promotion to Division One Central of the Southern League.
 Unspectacular, but safe, performances were achieved for two seasons but relegation was suffered in 2014, and with it a return to the Combined Counties League where four modest seasons prevailed.

-A massive change occurred last season that resulted in the league championship being secured with 13 points to spare.
+A massive change occurred in the 2018/19 season that resulted in the league championship being secured with 13 points to spare.
 This led to promotion back to the Isthmian ranks and a place in the South Central Division.
-However, more memorable, was winning the FA Vase last May after turning over the score in the final to beat Cray Valley 3-1.
+However, more memorable, was winning the FA Vase after turning over the score in the final to beat Cray Valley 3-1.
 The combination of these two feats has made the 2018/19 the most successful season ever for the club.

 Dave Anderson was the team manager who masterminded this success but stood down at the end of the campaign.
-Team captain Kevin Maclaren has since taken charge.
-The chairman’s role is held jointly by Steve Powers and Mark Turner.
+Team captain Kevin Maclaren then took charge but now Ian Selley is team boss.
+The chairman’s role is held Mark Turner.
 The club, a Charter Standard member, also has a comprehensive junior section of boys at all ages.